 The API documentation is mostly for developers to know how best to integrate APIs into applications.
 It can include code examples, best practices, and any limitations.

-It includes code examples, parameter explanations, etc.
+It includes code examples, parameter explanations, and related details.

 4. Troubleshooting Documentation